-When Stephanie Purcell decided to change careers from marketing to production, she soon realized that there weren’t many job opportunities in Omaha, Nebraska, where she lived with her husband.
+When Stephanie Purcell decided to change careers from marketing to production, she soon realised that there weren’t many job opportunities in Omaha, Nebraska, where she lived with her husband.
 So she moved to Los Angeles — and her husband stayed in Omaha, where his career in IT security was skyrocketing.
 Living in two separate states “initially wasn’t something we thought we would be doing long-term,” Purcell tells Refinery29.
 But, two and a half years later, she and her husband are still living apart.
 “I didn’t want him to give up his dream, and he didn’t want me to give up mine,” she says.
 “So we started this lifestyle of living in two different places.”

 Annie Cox began creating a LAT dating app called Apartner in 2016.
 Although she is a boomer, she has noticed millennials’ interest in LAT relationships and attributes it in part to the fact that women have more financial independence than they did when she was young.
-“Younger people are realizing that they don’t have to do what we felt we had to do: get married, have children, and live together,” she says.
+“Younger people are realising that they don’t have to do what we felt we had to do: get married, have children, and live together,” she says.
 “Now, women in particular are highly aware of their ability to secure themselves financially.”
 She points out that data shows that women are marrying and having children significantly later, if they decide to marry or have children at all.
 “They are focusing on education and career, and if they want to get married and have children — and many of them don’t — they can do so later on,” she says.
-“And they’re no longer being ostracized by society for that choice.”
+“And they’re no longer being ostracised by society for that choice.”

 Linda Breault, who co-authored the book Living Apart Together - A New Possibility for Loving Couples, adds, “Women now are much better educated, more affluent, and better aware of their options than any other generation before.
 So many now have successful professional or semi-professional careers and are financially independent.
 That makes a difference.”